Golden-shouldered parrot: Breeding

-The golden-shouldered parrot will build a nest in the taller magnetic termite mounds (up to 2 m high) but surveys point to the preference for the lower dome type mounds.
-This may be to do with the slower heating up and cooling of the smaller denser mounds.
-Commonly they dig a burrow into the mound when wet season rains have softened the substrate of the mounds.
-Typically a 50 –350 mm long tunnel is dug down into the mound ending in the nesting chamber.
-The clutch size is between 3–6 eggs, which are incubated for 20 days.
-The termite occupants of the mound use a natural form of air conditioning to preserve the climatic conditions of their colony and this process regulates the temperature of the parrot's nest chamber at around 28–30 °C. Temperature surveys have shown however, a range of 13–35 °C. These conditions have led to the parrots developing a habit of leaving the eggs at night beginning around the 10th day after hatching.
+The golden-shouldered parrot breeding season occurs from March to August.

+They construct nests in termite mounds, with a strong preference for conical shaped mounds.
+A 50-350 mm long tunnel is excavated into the mound, ending in the nesting chamber.
+The clutch size is between 3–6 eggs, which are incubated by the female for 20 days.
+The termite occupants of the mound use a natural form of air conditioning to preserve the climatic conditions of their colony and this process regulates the temperature of the parrot's nest chamber at around 28-30 C. Temperature surveys have shown, however, a range of 13-35 C. These conditions have led to the parrots developing a habit of leaving the eggs at night beginning around the 10th day after hatching.
 A symbiotic relationship is present between the golden shouldered parrot and the moth species Trisyntopa scatophaga, the antbed parrot moth.
 Found in around half of parrot nests, the moths seek out the newly dug nest tunnels and deposit their eggs in the entrance.
 The hatching moth larvae consume the faeces of the nestling parrots therefore helping to keep the nest chamber clean.
 Whether the parrots receive any other benefits from the presence of moths is arguable as not all nests contain moth larvae.

 There appears to be a tendency for more male parrots relative to females to be born.
 This may be to counter the increased predation that males appear to suffer in the wild.